openstack-archive/fuel-docs/pages/operations/upgrade/1000-overview.rst

   <db-backup-ops>` for the whole duration of the upgrade procedure to
   prevent user data loss and/or corruption.
-* Copy the state databases of all the upgradeable OpenStack components to the new Controller and upgrade these wuth the standard ‘database migration’ feature of OpenStack.
+* Copy the state databases of all the upgradeable OpenStack components to the new Controller and upgrade these with the standard ‘database migration’ feature of OpenStack.
 * Reconfigure the Ceph cluster in such a way that the Monitors on the new 7.0 CICs replace the Monitors of the 6.1 environment, retaining